New genetic analysis finds clues to animal origin of COVID outbreak

 George Gao, the preprint's lead author and the former head of the Chinese CDC, downplayed the significance of the new analysis to Science magazine.
 Gao said that it "had been known there was illegal animal dealing and this is why the market was immediately shut down."

-Gao declined to comment on why the sequences were initially posted and then taken down, deferring comment to GISAID.
-GISAID did not immediately return a request for comment.
+Gao declined to comment to CBS News on why the sequences were initially posted and then disappeared, deferring comment to GISAID.

+GISAID denied in a statement that they delete records from their database.
+Data "may from time to time become temporarily invisible" when revisions to improve or correct data are needed, GISAID said.

+"To continuously improve the quality of data records, data contributors frequently update their records, e.g., when higher-resolution sequences or additional metadata become available, or when verification is required," a GISAID representative said in an email.

 Questions also are unanswered about the new analysis, which was first reported by The Atlantic.
 For example, Van Kerkhove declined to specify additional details about how and what other animals were identified in the sequencing analysis, deferring comment to the researchers.